kiranz/just-api/docs/docs/features.md

     response: *default_response
 ```

 ## Retrying failed tests

 Sometimes a resource takes a bit of time to get to a state you expect, for instance when you are polling a job status and it goes
 to completed state after a while.
 In such cases, you would want to retry hitting the same request few times.

-If you see below sample, response validation says expect 200 status code.
-If the response validation fails then Just-API attempt to retry the request
-if you have specified `retry` attribute.
+If you see below sample, response specification says expect 200 status code.
+If the response validation fails then Just-API attempts to retry the request if you have specified a `retry` attribute.
-Here the request is attempted 3 times denoted by `count` with 10ms wait before each attempt.
+Here the request will be attempted 3 times denoted by `count` with 10ms wait before each attempt.

 `wait_before_each` is an optional attribute to specify how many milliseconds you want to wait before each attempt.